pantheon-systems/documentation/source/content/guides/wordpress-pantheon/02-create-wp-site.md

     ![Alt text describing the image](../../../images/choose-your-cms.png)

-1. Wait for your site to finish deploying (this make take a couple of minutes) and then visit your Pantheon [Site Dashboard](/guides/quickstart/site-dashboard/).
+1. Wait for your site to finish deploying (this can take a couple of minutes) and then visit your Pantheon [Site Dashboard](/guides/quickstart/site-dashboard/).

     ![Alt text describing the image](../../../images/new-site-deployment.png)